-The distributable amount which results from operation of managed assets of NBF (hereinafter, "Distributable Amount") shall be the amount of profit (the amount of net assets on the balance sheet less the amount of total expenses, capital surplus reserves and estimated or equivalent variances) calculated on each closing date.
+The distributable amount which results from operation of managed assets of NBF (hereinafter, "Distributable Amount") shall be the amount of profit (the amount of net assets on the balance sheet less the amount of unitholders' capital and capital surplus reserves) calculated on each closing date.

-(2) The amount of cash distributions will be determined by NBF, such amount being in excess of 90% of earnings available for dividends of NBF set forth in Article 67.15 of the Special Taxation Measures Law of Japan (hereinafter "Distributable Earnings"), provided, however, that the maximum amount of distributions will be the Distributable Amount.
-NBF has the right to allow for long-term reserve for renovations, reserve for payables, reserve for cash distributions and other reserves and allowances similar thereto which are deemed necessary for maintaining or enhancing the assets of NBF.
+(2) The amount of cash distributions will be determined by NBF, such amount being in excess of 90% of earnings available for dividends of NBF set forth in the Special Provisions for Taxation on Investment Corporation in Article of the Special Taxation Measures Law of Japan (hereinafter

+"Distributable Earnings"), provided, however, that the maximum amount of distributions will be the Distributable Amount.
+NBF has the right to allow for long-term reserve for renovations, reserve for payables, reserve for cash distributions, reserve for advanced depreciation, retained earnings for temporary difference adjustment and other reserves and allowances similar thereto which are deemed necessary for maintaining or enhancing the assets of NBF.